carmenpmoreno/react-movies-finder/README.md

 # Introduction
 Movies finder with films detail pages and favourites page.
-A react and react-redux project.
+A responsive web and a react and react-redux project.

 # Getting Started
 1. Installation process